Quantum cluster characters of Hall algebras revisited: Abstract

 \section{Abstract}

 Let $Q$ be a finite acyclic valued quiver.
-We give a bialgebra structure and an integration map on the Hall algebra associated to the morphism category of projective valued representations of $Q$.
+We define a bialgebra structure and an integration map on the Hall algebra associated to the morphism category of projective representations of $Q$.
 As an application, we recover the surjective homomorphism defined in \cite{DXZ}, which realizes the principal coefficient quantum cluster algebra $\A_q(Q)$ as a sub-quotient of the Hall algebra of morphisms.
-Moreover, we also recover the quantum Caldero--Chapoton formula, as well as their cluster multiplication formulas.
+Moreover, we also recover the quantum Caldero--Chapoton formula, as well as some multiplication formulas between quantum Caldero--Chapoton characters.